U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 EIA Information Center

 EIA responds to an average of 20,000 customer inquiries per year through its Information Center.
-Customers are provided with customized responses to information and data requests, assistance with explanation and interpretation of data and conversions, referrals to EIA experts for in-depth data and information requirements, and referrals to other DOE and Federal agencies, State agencies, and trade associations as appropriate.
-These services are available via email at InfoCtr@eia.gov, with an average response time of three business days.
+Customers are provided with customized responses to information and data requests, assistance with explanation and interpretation of data and conversions, referrals to EIA experts for in-depth data and information requirements, and referrals to other DOE and federal agencies, state agencies, and trade associations as appropriate.
+These services are available via email at InfoCtr@eia.gov, with an average response time of one business day.

 Developing user personas

 Our personas are based on in-depth interviews conducted with representatives from six EIA key target audience groups.
-These target audiences, determined through EIA's ongoing Web Strategy initiative, are:
+These target audiences are:

 |Congressional Staff / Policy Analysts||Public Citizens||Journalists|